Soledad Pastorutti: Career

 When she returned to Argentina, Soledad released a CD/DVD set, "20 años" (20 years), which coincided with the beginning of a tour of Argentina and internationally, complete with an enormous stage show that sold out Estadio Luna Park and other major cities in Argentina, and had great success at 30 shows in 7 countries (Uruguay, Chile, Bolivia, Ecuador, the United States, Canada and Spain).

 Personal life

-After seven years with her boyfriend Jeremías Audoglio, they married on April 28, 2007 in Arequito.
-On June 10, 2010, she and Jeremias had a daughter, Antonia Audoglio Pastorutti, in Rosario, Santa Fe (Argentina).
-They had a second daughter, Regina, on February 19, 2013.
+Soledad Pastorutti is the older sister of singer Natalia Pastorutti.

+She married Jeremías Audoglio on April 28, 2007 in Arequito.
+The couple have two daughters.